Creckle/RetailMacro/README.md

 modifier:shift
 ```

-and target conditions, which can expressed in two ways
+and target conditions, which can be expressed in two ways
 ```
 target=player
 ```